One Health. One Mission. One Global System.

 GLEWS+ ensures timely and relevant communication:

-• With international organization and relevant stakeholders
+• With other international organizations and relevant stakeholders

 • With countries and territories